“Perfect for GPs and AHPs who needs Basic Life Support skills and more”

 • know how to summon immediate emergency help in accordance with local protocols

-• know how to recognise and respond to patients with clinical deterioration or cardiorespiratory arrest, escalating care in accordance with local policy
+• know how to recognise and initiate an appropriate response to patients with clinical deterioration, or cardiorespiratory arrest, which may include anaphylaxis, choking and unconsciousness, escalating care in accordance with local policy.

 • be able to initiate and maintain effective chest compressions in accordance with current Resuscitation Council (UK) guidelines

-• be able to provide basic airway management i.e. ensure an open airway
+• be able to provide a stepwise approach to airway management.

-• be able to initiate and maintain effective lung ventilations in accordance with current Resuscitation Council (UK) guidelines
+• be able to initiate and maintain effective lung ventilations in accordance with current Resuscitation Council (UK) guidelines, using additional equipment when available

 • understand their individual role and responsibilities in responding to persons in emergency situations